-The WSIB may make premium adjustments to an employer’s account when
+The WSIB may make premium or premium rate adjustments to an employer’s account when:

 - an employer notifies the WSIB of a premium issue requiring an adjustment, or